Sponge: Overview

-The single-celled choanoflagellates resemble the choanocyte cells of sponges which are used to drive their water flow systems and capture most of their food.
-This along with phylogenetic studies of ribosomal molecules have been used as morphological evidence to suggest sponges are the sister group to the rest of animals.

 The few species of demosponge that have entirely soft fibrous skeletons with no hard elements have been used by humans over thousands of years for several purposes, including as padding and as cleaning tools.
 By the 1950s, though, these had been overfished so heavily that the industry almost collapsed, and most sponge-like materials are now synthetic.
 Sponges and their microscopic endosymbionts are now being researched as possible sources of medicines for treating a wide range of diseases.
 Dolphins have been observed using sponges as tools while foraging.

 Distinguishing features

 Sponges constitute the phylum Porifera, and have been defined as sessile metazoans (multicelled immobile animals) that have water intake and outlet openings connected by chambers lined with choanocytes, cells with whip-like flagella.
 However, a few carnivorous sponges have lost these water flow systems and the choanocytes.
 All known living sponges can remold their bodies, as most types of their cells can move within their bodies and a few can change from one type to another.

 Even if a few sponges are able to produce mucus – which acts as a microbial barrier in all other animals – no sponge with the ability to secrete a functional mucus layer has been recorded.
 Without such a mucus layer their living tissue is covered by a layer of microbial symbionts, which can contribute up to 40–50% of the sponge wet mass.
 This inability to prevent microbes from penetrating their porous tissue could be a major reason why they have never evolved a more complex anatomy.

 Like cnidarians (jellyfish, etc.) and ctenophores (comb jellies), and unlike all other known metazoans, sponges' bodies consist of a non-living jelly-like mass (mesohyl) sandwiched between two main layers of cells.
 Cnidarians and ctenophores have simple nervous systems, and their cell layers are bound by internal connections and by being mounted on a basement membrane (thin fibrous mat, also known as "basal lamina").
-Sponges do not have a nervous systems similar to that of vertebrates but may have one that is quite different.
+Sponges do not have a nervous system similar to that of vertebrates but may have one that is quite different.
 Their middle jelly-like layers have large and varied populations of cells, and some types of cells in their outer layers may move into the middle layer and change their functions.